judywawira/IRExam/PRODUCT_SPECIFICATION.md

 ## Executive Summary

 IRExam is a real-time, synchronized medical education examination platform designed specifically for delivering image-based clinical cases to radiology residents.
-The system enables examiners to conduct live, synchronized exams where all students view the same medical images simultaneously, creating a controlled testing environment for radiology and medical imaging education.
+The system enables examiners to conduct live, synchronized exams where the student views the same medical images the examiner is displaying simultaneously, creating a controlled testing environment for radiology and medical imaging education.

 ### Key Differentiators
-- **Real-time synchronization** - All students see identical images at the same time
+- **Real-time synchronization** - The student and the examiner see identical images at the same time
 - **DICOM support** - Full medical imaging format with ZIP upload and annotation tools
 - **Multi-user roles** - Admin, Examiner, and Student with distinct capabilities
-- **Annotation tools** - Real-time synchronized drawing tools for teaching
+- **Annotation tools** - Real-time synchronized drawing tools on the images
-- **Session management** - Named sessions with multi-examiner and student pairing support
+- **Session management** - Named sessions with examiner and student pairing support.
-- **Dual backend** - Both Node.js and FastAPI implementations available
+- **Specifications** -  FastAPI implementation with Api documentation and React frontend

 ---

 ## 1. Product Overview

 ### 1.1 Purpose
 IRExam addresses the need for synchronized, controlled examination environments in medical education, particularly for radiology and medical imaging training.
-It replaces manual image presentation with an automated, synchronized system that ensures all students experience identical examination conditions.
+It replaces manual image presentation with an automated, synchronized system that ensures the student and examiner experience identical examination conditions.

 ### 1.2 Target Users
 - **Medical Education Administrators** - Manage cases, exams, users, and sessions